uyamazak/hc-pdf-server/README.md

 GET URL or POST HTML returns PDF binary.

-This is new version of [hcep-pdf-server](https://github.com/uyamazak/hcep-pdf-server/) with buit-in TypeScript supoort and sufficient testing, excellent new feature.
+This is new version of [hcep-pdf-server](https://github.com/uyamazak/hcep-pdf-server/) with buit-in TypeScript supoort and sufficient testing, excellent new features.

 Of course, Docker is also supported!

 ## New features compared to hcep-pdf-server